bounswe/bounswe2022group1/deliverables/CMPE451_Customer_Presentation_Milestone_1/Customer_Milestone_1.md

 * [React authentication page](https://github.com/bounswe/bounswe2022group1/pull/395)

 **Additional Information:**
-I had some problems because I participated this group newly.
+I had some problems because I participated this group newly and also I had health issues during last 3 weeks.
 I came from behind of my teammates and I may caused some lack of communication issues.
 So, to prevent this I took the communication responsibility behalf of frontend team both in teammate's issues and other teams' (android, backend) issues in our project group.

 </details>